 One of the most powerful channels of online marketing is email marketing.
 There is probably no marketer worth her salt who doesn’t use email marketing.

-To reach out to more prospects, marketers put to use every strategy they know to build and grow their mailing lists.
-Pop-ups, downloads, email walls, PDFs, free courses, webinars… you name it, it has been used to legitimately collect email addresses.
+To reach out to more prospects, marketers use every strategy they know to build and grow their mailing lists.
+Pop-ups, downloads, email walls, PDFs, free courses, webinars… you name it, have been used to collect email addresses legitimately.
 Every single address added to the list is a matter of a small, but not insignificant, victory for the marketer.

 And it is during this list building that incorrect or not-safe-to-send email addresses creep into your mailing list.
 Before long, your mailing list has a sizeable number of email addresses you should not be sending your emails to.
-Chances are you aren’t aware why that is dangerous for you.
+But, unfortunately, you aren’t aware why that is dangerous for you.

 How do these email addresses enter your mailing list

-If you’re using purchased lists, your list is most likely full of spam traps, dead addresses and other addresses that are going to hurt your marketing efforts in more ways than you can imagine.
+If you’re using purchased lists, your list is most likely full of spam traps, dead addresses, and other addresses that will hurt your marketing efforts in more ways than you can imagine.
 It has been repeatedly shown that purchased lists don’t work, besides being illegal in many countries.
 Moral of the story: do not use purchased lists.
 Period.

 That means you’re growing your mailing list organically.
 You’re asking subscribers to sign up for your newsletters or notifications about the new posts you write.
-If people are signing up, how come your mailing list suffers from poor hygiene over time?
+If people sign up, how come your mailing list suffers from poor hygiene over time?

 There are many reasons for that, the main ones being:

-- Some address was typed wrongly.
-Someone wanted to type adamsmith(at)email dot com, but typed adamsmthi(at)email dot com.
-A typo, basically.
+- Some address was mistyped.
+Someone wanted to type adamsmith(at)email dot com but typed adamsmthi(at)email dot com.
+A typo.

 - Some people purposefully submitted incorrect addresses.
-That could happen when you allow something to be downloaded immediately, instead of sending the link in an email to them.
+For example, that could happen when you allow something to be downloaded immediately instead of sending the link in an email to them.

 - Some addresses are use-and-throw.
-People may also enter disposable email addresses (e.g. mailinator) which are used only for registering once.
+People may also enter disposable email addresses (e.g., mailinator), used only to register once.

-- Maybe someone uses a role-address to sign up.
-Role address belongs to a role rather than an individual (e.g. admin@ or sales@).
-Occasionally, emails sent to this address are distributed a number of people in the department.
+- Maybe someone uses a role address to sign up.
+Role address belongs to a role rather than an individual (e.g., admin@ or sales@).
+Occasionally, emails sent to this address are distributed to many people in the department.

-- Some domains set their incoming email server to accept-all.
-That means no matter what name you write, the email will be delivered as long as the domain is correct.
+- Some domains set their incoming email server to accept all.
+So no matter what name you write, the email will be delivered as long as the domain is correct.
 That means allison@domainname, andehzns@domainname or 92m3j3j@domainname will all be delivered.

 How do you remove the invalid email addresses entering your mailing list?

-All of the above kinds of addresses are considered unsafe to send your marketing emails too.
+All of the above addresses are considered unsafe to send your marketing emails to.
 They indicate poor list acquisition methods that are commonly observed in spammers.